 Renting Means Less Risk

 Risk seems to be the most commonly overlooked factor when someone is considering buying a home.
-It’s something I ignored too when I purchased my first home at 23 years old.
+It’s something I ignored too when I purchased my first home.
 The risk that comes with homeownership is high for several reasons:

 - If you’re married and base your mortgage payments on two incomes, you’re in lala land if you don’t factor in the possibility of losing one or both of your incomes.